inmcm/Simon_Speck_Ciphers/Python/Readme.md

 - Output Feedback ```OFB```

 These can be enabled at initialization using the ```mode``` optional argument or via the ```mode``` attribute after creation.
 Other than ECB, these modes require an additional Initialization Vector (IV) and possibly a Counter.
 These values can be set at cipher creation using the ```init``` and ```counter``` optional arguments.
 The IV may be may also be altered or read anytime during the cipher objects life using the ```update_iv()``` method.
-If new IV is provided, this method returns the current IV, otherwise, it returns the IV that was just set.
+If a new IV is provided, this method returns the current IV, otherwise, it returns the IV that was just updated.
 The ciphers internal counter value may be read and altered through the ```counter``` attribute.

 ```sh
 >>> ofb_cipher = SpeckCipher(1234, mode='OFB', init=0x999999)